Shivamsharma009/Face-Detection-Application-/README.md

 # Face-Recoginization-Application-
-A facial recognition system is a technology capable of identifying or verifying a person from a digital image or a video frame from a video source.
-There are multiple methods in which facial recognition systems work, but in general, they work by comparing selected facial features from given image with faces within a database

 ![FR](https://user-images.githubusercontent.com/46878145/71646992-76f13780-2ca4-11ea-9fd6-e50efd78bd6e.png)

 What is face recognition?
 Or what is recognition?
 When you look at an apple fruit, your mind immediately tells you that this is an apple fruit.
 This process, your mind telling you that this is an apple fruit is recognition in simple words.
 So what is face recognition then?
 I am sure you have guessed it right.
 When you look at your friend walking down the street or a picture of him, you recognize that he is your friend Paulo.
 Interestingly when you look at your friend or a picture of him you look at his face first before looking at anything else.
 Ever wondered why you do that?
 This is so that you can recognize him by looking at his face.
 Well, this is you doing face recognition.